-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2022-2023 academic year.
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2023-2024 academic year.
 (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).

-- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).
+- A full academic year refers to the period of time generally extending from September to June; usually - Room and board is defined as double occupancy and 19 meals per week or the maximum meal - Required fees include only charges that all full-time students must pay that are not included in tuition - Do not include optional fees (e.g., parking, laboratory use).

-31 First-Year Undergraduates
+G1 First-Year Undergraduates

-PRIVATE INSTITUTIONS
+Ī PRIVATE INSTITUTIONS

-Tuition: \$34,498 \$34,498
+- Tuition: \$35,878 \$35,878

-PUBLIC INSTITUTIONS
+Ī PUBLIC INSTITUTIONS

-Tuition: In-district
+- Tuition: In-district

-Tuition: In-state (out-of-district):
+- Tuition: In-state (out-of-district):

-Tuition: Out-of-state:
+- Tuition: Out-of-state:

-Tuition: Non-resident alien
+- Tuition: Non-resident

-FOR ALL INSTITUTIONS
+Ī FOR ALL INSTITUTIONS

-Required Fees \$200 \$200
+Ī Required Fees \$200 \$200

-Room and Board (on-campus): \$8,400 \$8,400
+Ī Room and Board (on-campus): \$9,094 \$9,094

-Room Only (on-campus): \$4,786 \$4,786
+Ī Room Only (on-campus): \$4,984 \$4,984

-Board Only (on-campus meal plan): \$3,614 \$3,614
+Ī Board Only (on-campus meal \$4 110 \$4 110

-Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):
+Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees): Other:

-Other:

-Minimum Maximum G2 Number of credits per term a student can take for the stated 12 full-time tuition.
+G2 Number of credits per term a student can take for the stated full-time tuition.